cmnorrisii/alpha-configuration-setup/useful-git-commands.md

 - commit - adding a tracker and message to your version
 - diff -the difference between states of your local and GitHub repository

+### Notes about Branching
+- Branching protects your code from errors that can cause your app to be down in production
+- Branching allows multiple people to work on code at the same time
+- Branching is a best practice for all developers on all projects
+- The main branch is the source of truth and should only ever have working code

 ## Here is another header

 ### And another header! (but smaller)